rphpires/py-html-logger/README.md

 - ✅ Thread-safe and high performance
 - ✅ Exception support with full traceback
 - ✅ Flexible configuration for file size and quantity
+- ✅ Tagging system for message categorization
+- ✅ Advanced filtering by tags and text content

 ## Installation